SpinyN0rman/sophienorthroptech/content/posts/slimmed-down-saturday.md

 +++
 Wren closed.

 cleared some of jungle.
 Fun with centipede, cleaning tiles, moving brambles for mummy, uncovering old cases with daddy in hidden shed, after digging down to release door.
+Think this might be our last saunter to the bungalow, this feels privileged but nonessential.
+My heart sinks as the realisation that we’ll be waiting even longer to move into our new home sinks in.

 quiz night with friends.
 Go into detail.